ewolff/service-mesh-primer/manuscript/04-Example.md

 microservice are retried up to 20 times.
 For each retry, a timeout of 5 seconds is configured.
 However, there is also a total timeout of 10 seconds.
 So if the retries don't succeed within 10 seconds, the call will fail.
 The Istio's default timeout is 15 seconds.

 `retryOn` defines when a request is considered failed.
 In this case any HTTP status code 5xx or connection failures such as timeouts are considered failed requests.

+While Istio allows retry and timeout configuration only on the level of services, other products like Linkerd 2 allow fine-grained configuration by request path or method.

 The rest of the file is not shown in the listing.
 It adds retries to the Istio Ingress gateway for the order microservice.